 If you need an extended deadline for leaving the country, you can apply for an extension of the deadline with the police.
 The police will assess whether the deadline for leaving the country can be extended.
 If you have questions related to the departure or the deadline for leaving the country, you can contact the police by calling 22 34 24 00.

-Not everyone who have received collective protection will get an extension of their residence permit.
+Not everyone who have been granted collective protection will get an extension of their residence permit.
 Your residence permit will not be extended if you belong to one of the following groups of people:

 We do not send you the decision that you will not get an extension of the collective protection permit if you have reported moving from Norway or if we assume that you have moved from Norway.